top of page

 It is often easier for us to believe the messages of people influenced by their perspectives than to trust that our value has no basis in external forces.

-Exploring the experiences that caused the lies with a gentle lens can help us better understand and accept that in a world where success may be fleeting, our value rising and falling like a roller coaster, neither triumph nor failure defines our inherent worth or divine nature.
+Exploring the experiences that led to the lies with a gentle lens can help us better understand and accept that, in a world where success may be fleeting, our value rises and falls like a roller coaster; neither triumph nor failure defines our inherent worth or divine nature.
 Nor is it something we have to earn or prove—it is something we already possess.

 God long ago determined our worth.
 He loves us unconditionally, gave us talents and gifts, and sent us to earth with a mission to fulfill.
 He offers His hand and guidance, helping us rise above our experiences and the opinions of others.
 We are His, and we are divine.

 When our inherent value is not in question and anchored to our souls, we can accept all the parts of us—the ups and downs, the sideways days, the upside-down moments—and with love, compassion, and grace, believe Mr. Rogers's words, that our value is not dependent on our accomplishments, others' opinions, or circumstances.
 Nor can it be traded or diminished by a pair of go-go boots.
-Neither is it changed, metered, or determined by the experiences in life.
+Neither is it changed, metered, or determined by life's experiences.

 As Fred Rogers reminded us, understanding our value fuels the strength to move forward.
 We must love ourselves just the way we are.